SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 ![A single tile for the SoLAr simulations](./1Tile.png){width=48%}
 ![A 10x10 cm readout plane](./DenseTiles.png){width=48%}

-There is a know problem to occour if the spacing and sizes are incompatible, that some of the detectors actually lie outside of the actual detection plane.
+There is a known problem to occour, if the spacing and sizes are incompatible.
+Some of the detectors actually lie outside of the actual detection plane in this case.
 Again, see below.

 ![A problematic placement](./TileProblems.png){width=48%}

-It's the users obligation to verify no strange placements.
+It's the users obligation to verify that there are no strange placements.

 For smaller files we have the `plot_SoLAr_locations.py` to return a 3D plot to verify.
-For larger ones, this is code is to slow.
+For larger ones, this is code is to slow - at least on my machine.
 A 2D version could speed things up - but not implemented yet.
 (Or move to a proper GUI/C++ version at some point).

 ## Simulation procedure